QuanticPony/Digital-Systems-Final-Project/README.md

 This repository contains the source code of my Digital Systems project (2021).

 ## Project description
 A big red button connected via bluetooth with a computer with a Python interface.
 Rechargable  lithium ion battery.
-USB Type-C conexion for accesible chargeing and a touch controlled deep-sleep wake up.
+USB Type-C conexion for accesible charging and a touch controlled deep-sleep wake up.

 ![image](BigRedButton/BigRedButton.jpg)

 ## Repository content
 * [Source code](BigRedButton/BigRedButton.ino) of an esp32 micro controller used as a bluetooth button.